pingcap/docs/tidb-cloud/data-service-response-and-status-code.md

 ### 401

-This error code indicates that the authentication failed due to lack of permission.
+This status code indicates that the authentication failed due to lack of permission.

 An example response is as follows: